SivaChandranR07/Circulate-the-values-of-N-variables/README.md

 ![OUTPUT](ot4.png)

 ## Result:
-this program is used to circulate the n variables
+This program is used to circulate the n variables